lerte/ngroker-app/README.md

 ⚠️ **Note: Ngroker is a non-open source project, and this repository is the ngroker.com source code.
 Used to manage requirements and user feedback.**

 [Ngroker](https://ngroker.com/) is gui client base on ngrok command line single binaray program that is a modern unified ingress platform for developers.
-Now available on `Windows`, `Mac`.
+Now available on `Windows`, `Mac`, `Linux`.

 Official website: https://ngroker.com